bigratmonster/bigrat.monster/readme.md

 # [merch.bigrat.monster]

 The website is owned and operated by [humboldt123].
-That website's prices are a joke, the merch store has closed (for now).
+That website's prices are a joke.

 Please [contact them][email-skrub] for any content removals.

+---

+ℹ Drop02 of bigrat.monster merch is now out!
+Check them out at <https://drop02.merch.bigrat.monster/>

 # [bigrat.monster]: Image Index